ory/hydra/README.md

 Hydra is available through [Docker](https://hub.docker.com/r/oryam/hydra/).

+### Strengths

 1. **Availability:** Hydra uses pub/sub to have the latest data available in memory.
 The in-memory architecture allows for heavy duty workloads.
-2. **Scalabilaty:** Hydra scales effortlessly on every platform you can imagine, including Heroku, Cloud Foundry, Docker, Google Container Engine and many more.
+2. **Scalability:** Hydra scales effortlessly on every platform you can imagine, including Heroku, Cloud Foundry, Docker, Google Container Engine and many more.
 3. **Integration:** Hydra uses cryptographic tokens for authenticate users and request their consent, no APIs required.
 Therefore, Hydra works with every Identity Provider.
 The deprecated php-3.0 authentication service your intern wrote?
 It works with that too, don't worry.